TAFMEDS

 • Week 3: Behavior Reduction and Documentation

-Focus: Sections D (Behavior Reduction) and E (Documentation)
+Focus: Sections D (Behavior Reduction) and E (Documentation and Reporting)

 DayMorningAfternoonEvening